clevyr/jackpot-backup/README.md

     S3_BUCKET - the name of the AWS S3 bucket with which you are syncing

   To Add Google Cloud Syncing, edit:
-    GOOGLE_CLOUD_BUCKET - the name of the Google Cloud bucket with which you are syncing
+    GOOGLE_CLOUD_BUCKET - the name of the Google Cloud Storage bucket with which you are syncing
 ```

 ### main_backup
 The `main_backup` function is where you will issue shell commands to create
 all of your backup scripts.
-That function a directory as an
+This function gets passed the directory (`$1`) where
-parameter (`$1`) - and you should dump all of your files in there:
+you should dump all of your files:

 ```
 # Example